watsonlarry/surfs_up/README.md

 ### Summary

 The temperature differences between June and December look to be marginal.
 The data presents a pretty consistant temperature for Oahu year-round.
 There are not extreme differences in average temperatures between opposite seasons.
-If the people of Oahu like ice-cream in June, it stands to reason that they would enjoy it in December as well.
+If the people of Oahu like ice-cream & surfing in June, it stands to reason that they would enjoy it in December as well.
+To get fuller picture of Oahu's annual temperature profile, I might suggest inquiries into March and September's data.
+We'd have a picture of the island's temperature from each season of the year.
+This would help us to verify the temperature's stability throughout the year.